 Wedson Kondowe believes that taking part in developmental activities is one way of reducing poverty in communities.
 In his free time, Wedson likes traveling around his community, reading books, and listening to country music.

-Mmacford is from the Mangochi District of Malawi.
+Macford is from the Mangochi District of Malawi.
 He holds an advanced certificate in tropical agriculture and a certificate in primary school teaching.

 He has attended courses in spraying services, grain storage, and grading management.
-Mmacford has several years of experience working with NGOS, local leaders and stakeholders.
+Macford has several years of experience working with NGOS, local leaders and stakeholders.
 In this capacity, he has worked on project programming and implementation, leadership and conflict management, monitoring and evaluation, and report writing.